gmcmillan100/docs/ip-routing-cheatsheet.md

   their network engineering time just trying to figure out which sw release to run.
 "Oh, this image does not work in this part of the network because of this bug.
 But it'll work over here because we don't use that."
-Procket will give customers sw images that they don't have to think about.
+Packet rocket will give customers sw images that they don't have to think about.

   Improve reliability for sw and hw